-It is common to see Nick fly his Full-size J-3 Cub as well as his impressive Stearman PT-17 “Long Legged Beauty” and his company plane a Beech Baron twin.
+It is common to see Nick fly his full-size Stearman PT-17 Navy (N2S-3) and his company plane a Beech Baron twin.
 You never know where Nick is going to show up!

 (Above) A shot out of the Miss Hap’s cockpit flying back to Long Island from Maine.

-When it comes to serious warbirds, Nick has just started to train for his B-25 Mitchell medium bomber rating.
-Nick is being checked out as second in command in “Miss Hap” so he can help the local Air Power Museum with their airshow warbirds.
-The museum takes the B-25 to airshows and it goes to NJ for scheduled maintanence.
-Since it requires a 2-man crew and Nick has a multi engine rating and is local, it works out pretty good.
+When it comes to serious warbirds, Nick has continued in the area of full-scale warbirds with the same passion that has made his company such a success.
+Associated with the American Airpower Museum in Farmingdale, NY, Nick regularly flies the museum’s B-25 Mitchell medium bomber “Miss Hap”.
+The museum takes the B-25 to airshows and it goes to NJ for scheduled maintenance.
+Since it requires a 2-man crew and Nick has a multi engine rating, things works out pretty good.

 (Above) Business end of the Miss Hap B-25 Mitchell